Loire Valley Castles: Guided Visits and Sightseeing Tours

-Multiple-day tours are a great way to discover a wide variety of sites and to appreciate each chateau’s distinctive features (architecture, hunting grounds, landscaped gardens, banks of the Cher River, etc.).
-The Loire Valley sightseeing tour is another fantastic option to make the most of your comings and goings while also staying the night in a comfortable 3-star hotel.
+Multiple-day excursions are a great way to discover a wide variety of tourist sites and to appreciate each chateau’s distinctive features (architecture, hunting grounds, landscaped gardens, banks of the Cher River, etc.).
+Multiple day trips to the Loire Valley are another fantastic option to make the most of your comings and goings while spending the night in a comfortable 3-star hotel.

-To get a taste of everything the region has to offer, why not take advantage of your visit and enjoy a Loire Valley wine tasting?
-You can even reserve for small groups or make the tour private and combine an initiation to oenology with guided visits of the Chenonceau and Chambord chateaux.
+To get a taste of everything the region has to offer, take advantage of your visit and enjoy a Loire Valley wine tasting?
+You can even book your tickets at the best price on the date of your choice, for small groups or private minibus and combine an initiation to oenology with guided visits of the Chenonceau and Chambord chateaux.

-If your stay in France is long enough, don’t hesitate to check out PARISCityVISION’s 2-, 3-, and 4-day sightseeing tours that leave from Paris to discover the most beautiful Loire chateaux but also Normandy and the D-day landing beaches, the towns of Rouen, Saint Malo and Honfleur, and Mont-Saint-Michel, famous for its verdant coastline and abbey, another point of interest easily reachable from Paris.
+If your stay in France is long enough, don’t hesitate to check out PARISCityVISION’s 2-, 3-, and 4-day sightseeing tours departing from Paris to discover the most beautiful Loire chateaux but also Normandy and the landing beaches, the towns of Rouen, Saint Malo and Honfleur, and Mont-Saint-Michel, famous for its verdant coastline and abbey, another point of interest easily reachable from Paris.